 Some may object: “But Christians have issues with all sorts of things!
-Some complain that a dress should be below the knees or else it’s immodest, others complain that rock music is from the devil, and others think it’s somehow evil to watch TV.
+Some complain that a dress should be below the knees or else it’s immodest, others complain that rock music is from the devil, some think it’s wrong to eat meat, and others think it’s somehow evil to watch TV.
 Am I supposed to give up everything?
 Are you kidding me?
 I may as well be a hermit!”

-On the contrary, if that brother is only seeking to condemn us (or acts superior) from a place of “knowledge” then Paul rebukes this (1 Cor 8:1-3) as pride.
-We are only moved by love to give up our rights if it becomes a stumbling block to a person who possesses a weak conscience.
+On the contrary, if a Christian condemns or rebuke us from a place of “knowledge” (not everything they rebuke us for comes from true knowledge) and not from a place of weakness then Paul is not urging us to give up our rights for them.
+We are only urged by love to give up our rights if it becomes a stumbling block to a person who possesses a weak conscience.
 Having a weak conscience means that a person falsely believes that action X is immoral but is nevertheless tempted to do X. It may be asked: “But why is it wrong to be tempted do something that isn’t actually wrong?”
 Because Paul tells us that “everything that is not from a conviction is sin” (Romans 14:23).
-Remember that the conscience is like an alarm system that alerts us to right and wrong.
-A person who has not yet come to true knowledge is still going to be alerted to guilt, and in that sense you’re “wounding their weak conscience” (1 Cor 8:12).
-Furthermore, if that person consistently acts against their conscience in this matter, then it’ll be easier to ignore their conscience on other matters.
+The conscience is like an alarm system that alerts us to right and wrong.
+A person who has not yet come to true knowledge is still going to be alerted that X is sin, but if a person acts against it because you do it, then you are “wounding their weak conscience” (1 Cor 8:12) by bringing guilt.
+Furthermore, if that person consistently acts against their conscience in this matter, then it’ll be easier to ignore their conscience on other matters because they get desensitized.
 It’s like an alarm system: ignore one alarm long enough and it’ll be easier to ignore the other alarms.

 By becoming a stumbling block to such brethren, we are in effect tempting them to become moral reprobates.
-It may be easy be frustrated with their weakness, but love is patient and willing to relent one’s rights for their good.
+It may be easy to be frustrated with their weakness, but love is patient and willing to relent one’s rights for their good.
+This does not mean we cannot exercise that right in our own privacy away from the weak believer.
 In contrast, love need not relent its rights merely because a fellow believer thinks we are doing wrong.
 However, we should be careful not to say nonsense like “I have a right to do whatever I want!” when being corrected.
 You do not have a right to everything, and slapping the word right to whatever you like to do isn’t going to make you right.
 All rights must be grounded in sound moral doctrine, otherwise you do not have a right to it.
-If a fellow believer corrects us then we ought to take their advice because a humble man receives correction, but if they’re not then we are not obligated to give up our rights just because they think it’s wrong.
+If a fellow believer corrects us from true knowledge then we ought to take their advice because a humble man receives correction, but if they’re not then we are not obligated to give up our rights just because they think it’s wrong.